GrossG/Bellabeat_Case_Study/README.md

 Bellabeat had devolved a worldwide presence by 2016, and although focusing on digital marketing, has also invested in many traditional avenues of advertisting; radio, billboards, print, and television.

-To get to the next level, Sršen knows the importance of utilising available consumer data; asking the marketing analytics team to analyse usage data of their products.
+To get to the next level, Sršen knows the importance of utilising available consumer data; asking the marketing analytics team to analyse data of their products.
 High-level recommendations are hoped to come from this, which can shape Bellabeat's marketing strategy.

 ## Ask